habedi/habedi.github.io/_posts/2018-03-15-query-tweet-stream.md

 stream.filter(track=['btc'])
 ```

-#### Starting to listen to the public tweets for 'btc' and writing them them to a path on the filesystem
+#### Starting to listen to the public tweets for 'btc' and writing them them to a path on the file-system

 ```python